NewsNation, January 2026

 2) High-Energy Lasers.

-A reference for the first two classes is provided in this video of the U.S. Air Force Research Laboratory (AFRL).
+A reference for these two classes is provided in this video of the U.S. Air Force Research Laboratory (AFRL).

 An example of an HPM is a drone-negation system called THOR, which stands for “Tactical High Power Operational Responder”.
 It uses high power microwaves to cause a counter electronic effect.
 It is presented on this page and in this video of the U.S. Air Force Research Laboratory (AFRL).